 - Immediately report machine malfunctions.

 - Limit the time of exposure to vibrations.

 - Take 10-minute breaks for every hour of work in vibrating conditions.

 - Alternate work with other tools that do not have vibrations.

 - It is convenient to carry out a specific annual medical examination to know the affected state of the people.
-Noise and vibration in the workplace

 - Job rotation.
-Noise and vibration in the workplace

 Heath and safety topics